Coronavirus digest: South Africa decries 'draconian' travel bans | DW | 27.11.2021

 South African health officials said travel bans over the newly discovered omicron variant are not yet justified.
 Meanwhile, there is a "high" risk the variant will spread in Europe, authorities say.
 DW has the latest.

-Travelers have been scrambling to get onto flights since countries began instituting travel bans on South Africa and neighboring states
+Travelers have been scrambling to get onto flights since countries began instituting travel bans on southern Africa

 Nations around the world have begun imposing travel bans on South Africa, along with several other neighboring countries, following the discovery of a new COVID-19 variant called omicron in southern Africa.